DamianB-BitFlipper/algo-diploma/README.md

 ##### Issue Diploma

 The registrar issues a diploma by performing a call to the smart contract of this DApp.
 A call to the DApp is simply a transaction with the appropriate arguments required by the call.
-In the case of diploma issuance, that is the receiving account of the diploma as well as the diploma metadata -- degree type, institution, year, etc. This is fascilitated by the Python SDK as a NoOp application call as follows:
+In the case of diploma issuance, that is the receiving account of the diploma as well as the diploma metadata -- degree type, institution, year, etc. This is facilitated by the Python SDK as a NoOp application call as follows:

 ```python
 txn = transaction.ApplicationNoOpTxn(sender, params, index, app_args, accounts)